adriann0/npm-aprs-parser/README.md

 Library is licensed under the GNU Lesser General Public License.

-Library by [adriann0](https://github.com/adriann0) with [Kris Linquist](http://www.github.com/klinquist) as an additioinal contributor.
+Library by [adriann0](https://github.com/adriann0) with [Kris Linquist](http://www.github.com/klinquist) as an additional contributor.